Security Devices and CCTV

 Booking.com does not allow CCTV in areas exclusively rented by guests, even if the devices are turned off during their stay.
 If you want to keep your listing on Booking.com, we recommend removing any CCTV in these areas.

-If it cannot be removed, you must indicate in the "Safety" section under "Amenities" in Configuration that CCTV is present in these areas, and specify the exact locations in the description.
-Note that if you include CCTV in your property configuration, it will not automatically appear in your listing description—you'll need to update the description yourself.
+If removal is not possible, you must indicate in the "Safety" section under "Amenities" in Configuration that CCTV is present in these areas, and specify the exact locations in your description.
+Note that adding CCTV to your property configuration will not automatically appear in your listing description — you'll need to update the description yourself.

 Airbnb